-Solar Orbiter will follow a complex series of orbits, altered by gravitational assist manoeuvres.
+Solar Orbiter follows a complex series of orbits, altered by gravitational assist manoeuvres.

-Solar Orbiter is due to launch from Cape Canaveral, Florida, on an Atlas V 411 rocket supplied by NASA in February 2020.
+Solar Orbiter launched from Cape Canaveral, Florida, on an Atlas V 411 rocket supplied by NASA in February 2020.
 Following the initial commissioning round of its systems and instruments, its first pass by the Sun will take place in June when the spacecraft will be at around half the distance of Earth’s orbit from the Sun.

 During the remainder of the cruise phase, which lasts until November 2021, Solar Orbiter will perform two gravity-assist manoeuvres around Venus and one around Earth to alter the spacecraft’s trajectory, guiding it towards the innermost regions of the Solar System.
 At the same time, Solar Orbiter will acquire in situ data and characterise and calibrate its remote-sensing instruments.
 The first close solar pass will take place at the end of March 2022 at around a third of Earth’s distance from the Sun.

 Having arrived in the near-vicinity of the Sun, the spacecraft will be in an elliptical orbit that initially takes 180 days to complete.
 This means it will make a close approach of the Sun every six months.
 During these close approaches Solar Orbiter will pass within 43 million kilometres of the Sun’s surface, or about 60 solar radii.